AlexJReid/blog/content/posts/dynamodb-complex-queries/index.md

 ## Queries

 We should now be able to satisfy all of our access patterns.
-All queries should have `ScanIndexForward` set to `false` to retrieve the most recent comments first.
+All queries should have `ScanIndexForward` set to `false` in order to retrieve the most recent comments first, and a `Limit` of `20`.

 ### AP1: Show all comments for a product, most recent first